Doug McConnell

 Doug McConnell is a television journalist who has focused on environmental issues, with programs on the air continuously since 1982.
 He has created, produced and hosted many series, special programs, and news projects for local, national and international distribution.
 His broadcast awards include multiple Emmys, an Iris, and a Gabriel.

 McConnell is co-founder and managing partner of ConvergenceMedia Productions (CMP) in Sausalito, California.
 One of CMP's principal products is OpenRoad with Doug McConnell, Exploring the West for Public Television nationally.
 OpenRoad on Public Television is closely linked to www.OpenRoad.TV, The Traveler's Video Guide to the West.
 McConnell is co-executive producer and managing editor for both ventures.
 McConnell also develops and oversees other media projects undertaken by CMP.

-From 1993-2009 McConnell was the host and senior editor of the Bay Area Backroads television series on KRON Television in the San Francisco Bay Area.
+From 1993 to 2009 McConnell was the host and senior editor of the Bay Area Backroads television series on KRON Television in the San Francisco Bay Area.
 Bay Area Backroads was one of the longest-running regional television series in American broadcast history, and was consistently the highest-rated locally produced, non-news program in the nation's sixth-largest market.
 During his Backroads years, McConnell co-authored two best-selling travel publications for Chronicle Books.